BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/mod-configuration-menu.md

 >**MCM Schema**: Dictates the **structure of the blueprint**; is the 'metaschema'; defined by MCM.
 {.is-info}

 Additionally, MCM follows [semantic versioning](https://semver.org/spec/v2.0.0-rc.2.html).
 MAJOR updates would probably mean introducing breaking changes to blueprints.
-I currently don't have any MAJOR updates in mind at all.
+I currently don't have any plans for a MAJOR update.

 ## Integrating MCM into your mod